equinor/flownet/docs/parametrization.rst

 stddev
   The standard deviation of the prior probability distributions

+The table below describes the available prior probability distributions, and how they should be defined in the FlowNet config yaml.
+If one choice of probability distribution has several rows in the table, it means that there are more than one way to define that specific probability distribution.
+The **uniform** distribution can for example be defined by providing the *min* and *max* values, but it can also be defined by providing the *min* and *mean* values (where FlowNet will calculate the *max* value), or by providing the *mean* and *max* values.

 +---------------------------+------------------+------+------+------+------+------+
 | Probability distributions | distribution     | min  | max  | mean | base |stddev|